 I then manually changed the Description text into a short summary.
 I had to change it manually anyway, so I tried to improve it.

 Unfortunately, the Description field does not update itself when you make a change to the introduction text of a news post or page.
 You will have to manually update it if you want to reflect any edits.

 Of course, this behaviour does not always have to be a problem.
 If you only make small edits, or edits in another part of the text, you do not necessarily need to change the Description.

 But even if you do not need to change the text, you may want to change the Description into a snappy one-liner that immediately informs your audience about the essence of your post.

 And by the way, I have now found #7 of my post 7 things to know about the Description field in SharePoint pages and news!
 Told you! 😊

 I accidentally I have also found #8: The Description field is shown in the Newsletter digest.
 Not unexpected, of course, but now it has been confirmed.

 About SharePoint Holmes:

-Part of my role is solving user issues.
-Sometimes they are so common that I have a standard response, but sometimes I need to do some sleuthing to understand and solve it.
+Part of my role was solving user issues.
+Sometimes they are so common that I had a standard response, but sometimes I need to do some sleuthing to understand and solve it.

 As many of my readers are in a similar position, I thought I’d introduce SharePoint Holmes, SharePoint investigator, who will go through a few cases while working out loud.